moj-analytical-services/dmet-cfe/investigations/git_long_living_branches/README.md

 - Continuous Integration (CI)
   - Easier to integrate changes continuously.
   - Promotes frequent and smaller releases.

 - Reduced marge conflicts
   - Less branching means fewer conflicts to resolve and less code to review.

 - Faster feedback loops.
   - Immediate feedback on changes.
-- Avoids clashes with other features in development.

 ---